 While drawing up the draft Action Plan, Maidstone Borough Council is undertaking a Health Impact Assessment (HIA) of the Action Plan measures proposed.
 This will identify whether measures proposed can be enhanced to improve health and health distribution among the population or require alteration to minimise any negative impacts on health and well-being.
-The results of the HIA will be provided with the final Action Plan.
+The results of the HIA are provided in Appendix 3.